 We have engaged in transactions and expect to continue to engage in transactions with affiliated companies.
-These transactions include, among others, drilling services provided to us by Bison Drilling and Field Services, LLC, real property leased by us from Fasken Midland, LLC and Caliber Investment Croup, LLC, hydraulic fracturing sand purchased by us from Muskie Proppant LLC and certain administrative services provided to us by Everest Operations Management LLC.
+As described in our most recent Annual Report on Form 10-K, our most recent Quarterly Report on Form 10-Q, as amended, and in the section entitled "Certain Relationships and Related Party Transactions" in our most recent proxy statement on Schedule 14A, each of which is incorporated by reference herein, these transactions include, among others, drilling services provided to us by Bison Drilling and Field Services, LLC, real property leased by us from Fasken Midland, LLC and Caliber Investment Croup, LLC, hydraulic fracturing sand purchased by us from Muskie Proppant LLC and certain administrative services provided to us by Everest Operations Management LLC.
+See also the description of Viper's initial public offering appearing under the caption "Prospectus Supplement Summary-Diamondback Energy, Inc.-Overview."
 Each of these entities is either controlled by or affiliated with Wexford, and the resolution of any conflicts that may arise in connection with such related party transactions, including pricing, duration or other terms of service, may not always be in our or our stockholders' best interests because Wexford may have the ability to influence the outcome of these conflicts.
-For a discussion of potential conflicts, see "-Risks Related to this Offering and our Common Stock-Our two largest stockholders control a significant percentage of our common stock, and their interests may conflict with those of our other stockholders' on page S-41 of this prospectus supplement.
+For a discussion of potential conflicts, see "-Risks Related to this Offering and our Common Stock-One of our stockholders controls a significant percentage of our common stock, and its interests may conflict with those of our other stockholders" on page S-40 of this prospectus supplement.